The multidimensional process of human development and ways to measure it:

 Weaknesses of Microfinance

-1. It has been argued that microfinance organizations charge exorbitant interests on loans that makes the poor perpetually indebted to the institution.
+1. It has been argued that microfinance organizations charge exorbitant interests on loans that make the poor perpetually indebted to the institution.

 3. In India, some borrowers have committed suicide due to their inability to repay the loans taken from microfinance institutions.
 This leaves their family indebted and unable to repay the loan